GTBitsOfGood/juno/packages/file-service/README.md

 [Bits of Good](https://bitsofgood.org/)'s central infrastructure API, integrating several in-house services to simplify and streamline project development.
 This package is the file handling microservice.
 It is responsible for managing file uploads & downloads, bucket creation & deletion, and file provider setup.

-<a href="https://github.com/GTBitsOfGood/juno/blob/ryder/documentation-overhaul/README.md"><strong>« Back to main README</strong></a>
+<a href="https://github.com/GTBitsOfGood/juno"><strong>« Back to main README</strong></a>

 </div>

 ## File Service

-An Azure- & S3-compatible service for managing per-project file upload/download functionality.
+A seamless Azure & S3-compatible service for managing per-project file upload/download functionality.

 ## Package Structure